 The Stone Mask in general makes much of the game's challenge evaporate, as most enemies will ignore Link when he has it on.
 Fittingly, finding the mask in the first place is a bit of a Guide Dang It but laughably easy once you know where to find it.

 Chateau Romani, which gives you infinite magic for the entirety of the current loop after consumption.
 The only catch is that you can only get one on the night of the first day after doing a few quests.
-Combine with Zora Mask for infinite electro-barrier or Fierce Deity Mask for effortless boss pwnage.
+Combine with Zora Mask for infinite electro-barrier, Giant Mask to make the fight against Twinmold a lot easier or Fierce Deity Mask for effortless boss pwnage.
 It gets even better when you're on the Moon — since there isn't any time there, Chateau Romani lasts for as long as you're up there.
 So you can go through the whole dungeon with unlimited magic (which makes the boss fight even easier).

 At the entrance hall of Ikana Castle, there are 4 Redeads that each give up 15-20 rupees and also respawn whenever you reenter the room.
 They're also one-hit killed by the sunlight once it comes into the room, and just plain trivialized by an item you naturally have at that point.
 By abusing the Redeads, you can easily get 500 rupees within a single game hour.
 Not to mention that some masks will cause them to dance and completely ignore you, making them easy targets.
 Before you get to Ikana, the Dodongos in Termina Field are a good source of Rupees.
 The two larger ones drop 50 and the smallest one typically drops 15-20.
 They're only out during the day though.